-As the wildfires rage on across British Columbia, it’s important to be aware of the impact that smoky and hazy conditions can have on your team.
+As the wildfire season runs it’s course across British Columbia and Alberta, it’s important to be aware of the impact that smoky and hazy conditions can have on your team.
 Below are just some of the symptoms that workers may experience:

 - Irritation of eyes, nose, and throat

 - Coughing, sneezing, wheezing, and chest tightness

 - Increased mucous production

 - Increased risk of heat stress or heat exhaustion

 - Increased incidences of absenteeism

 - Inability to keep up the usual pace/speed of work

 - Transportation Issues: Traffic speed may be affected due to poor visibility, so you may see an increase of late arrivals from your team whether they drive or take transit.

 - Limited Access to Medication: Pharmacies often struggle to keep up with filling prescriptions for inhalers and other medications, so people may experience more intense symptoms of existing lung conditions.